TexteaInc/funix/README.md

     pip install -e .
     ```
     Add `--prefix=~/.local` if pip insists to install to system paths.
 See [#24](https://github.com/TexteaInc/funix/issues/24) and [#23](https://github.com/TexteaInc/funix/issues/23)

+### Building the frontend

+In the last two cases above, you will need to compile the frontend by yourself.
+Suppose you are in the `funix` folder.
+Then run the following commands:

+1. `cd frontend`
+3. `yarn install`
+4. `yarn start`

+#### Building the frontend with MUI Pro

+Our table widget uses advanced features in MUI Pro.
+If you have a MUI Pro license, you can build the frontend with MUI Pro by following the steps below:

+1. Install Node.js and Yarn;
+2. Create a file called `.env` in the `frontend` folder;
+3. Add `MUI_PRO_LICENSE_KEY=[your_key]` to the file;
+4. Run `yarn funix:build` to build the frontend;
+5. Done!

 ### Command line options